Icinga/icinga-doc/markdown/de/sample-cgi.md

 # This is the file that Icinga checks for external command requests.
 # It is also where the command CGI will write commands that are submitted
 # by users, so it must be writeable by the user that the web server
-# is running as (usually 'nobody').
-Permissions should be set at the
 # directory level instead of on the file, as the file is deleted every
 # time its contents are processed.
 # Icinga 2 provides this file through its compat component, if enabled.